American Express Premier Rewards Gold Card Review

 Card Benefits: Points

-The Premier Rewards Gold Card offers 3x points for flights booked with airlines, 2x points for purchases at US gas stations, 2x points for purchases at US supermarkets, and 1x points on all other purchases.
+The Premier Rewards Gold Card offers 3x points for flights booked directly with airlines, 2x points for purchases at US gas stations, 2x points for purchases at US supermarkets, and 1x points on other purchases.

 There are plenty of other benefits associated with these Gold charge cards.
 For one, there's no preset spending limit, since these are charge cards.
 But, as I warned before, be sure to pay off your bill each month in its entirety!